Solar Power Use In Mexico

 “IHS sees signs of an increasingly dynamic PV environment that is boosting the attractiveness index of both Mexico and the Philippines,” said Josefin Berg, senior analyst for solar demand at IHS.

-These findings are contained in the report, “IHS Emerging Solar PV Markets Tracker Q1 2014,” from the Power & service and Solar Demand research area of IHS Technology.
+These findings are contained in the report, “IHS Emerging Solar PV Markets Tracker Q1 2014,” from the Power & Energy service and Solar Demand research area of IHS .
 The total pipeline for the 40 countries covered by the report will amount to 43 gigawatts (GW) when construction is finished.
 At present 1.7 GW are under construction, but these markets together will install more than 5 GW of solar capacity by the end of this year.

 Chile heats up—but at what cost?

-In , years of development are now resulting in PV projects coming online.
+In Chile, years of development are now resulting in PV projects coming online.
 But to avoid the tough competition brought about by PPAs, many developers are opting to sell at spot market prices, particularly in high-priced nodes of the grid, Berg added.

 “IHS is flagging it as risky that a too-high concentration of PV projects under merchant schemes will suppress future power prices,” Berg remarked.
 “Close to 1 GW of PV projects is looking for financing in Chile, and revenues could face risks even if only a third of those are connected to the same nodes and linked to spot prices.”